 Also, because Coronavirus is usually considered a “natural” cause of death, and Coronavirus deaths do not have to be reported to the Coroner, the Coroner will not get involved in investigating them.
 There are some exceptions where Coronavirus is only part of the picture.

 What is an Inquest?

-An Inquest is an investigation into a death which appears to be due to unknown, violent or unnatural causes, designed to find out who the deceased was, and where, when and how (meaning by what means).
+An Inquest is an investigation into a death which appears to be due to unknown, violent or unnatural causes, designed to find out who the deceased was, and where, when and how (meaning by what means) they died.
 In some inquests, for example where the person has died whilst in custody or state detention, the scope of the inquest can be widened to include the broader circumstances leading to the death – but the Coroner decides on the scope of the inquest.
 The “how” question is usually the most difficult.